Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 ## Prettier configuration

-Secondly, create a **.prettierrc** configuration.
+Secondly, create a **.prettierrc** configuration in your root directory.
 Prettier ships with a handful of [format options](https://prettier.io/docs/en/options.html) to fully customize your experience, but here's a base configuration example:

 ```json
 // .prettierrc file